wamp-proto/wamp-proto/spec/old.md

 URI components SHOULD match the regular expression `[a-z][a-z0-9_]*` (that is start with a letter, followed by zero or more letters, digits or `_`).

 > Following the suggested regular expression will make URI components valid identifiers in most languages (modulo language keywords) and the use of lower-case only will make those identifiers unique in languages that have case-insensitive identifiers.
-Following this suggestion can allow implementations to map topics, procedures and errors to the language enviroment in a completely transparent way.
+Following this suggestion can allow implementations to map topics, procedures and errors to the language environment in a completely transparent way.

 Further, application URIs MUST NOT use `wamp` as a first URI component, since this is reserved for URIs predefined with the WAMP protocol itself.